Projects Completed in 2019

 Kent State University Airport is used by two flight schools: (1) the College of Applied Engineering, Sustainability, and Technology's flight technology program, which provides professional aeronautical training to Kent State students enrolled in the Aeronautics program; and (2) Commercial Aviation, which provides flight training to the local community.
 The former instructional facilities were inadequate and inefficient for the growing enrollment in the Kent State program.
 As part of the Gateway to a Distinctive Kent State Master Plan, the new, free-standing FedEx Aeronautics Academic Center was built to provide space for state-of-the-art instruction and improved aspects of the Airport operations.
 The new 17,000 square foot building includes classrooms, flight simulators, faculty and administrative offices, airport operations offices and student, pilot and passenger support spaces.
 AECOM Services of Ohio, Inc. designed this project.
-Hummel Construction Company's work on the building is complete and the parking lot is being installed in time for the start of Fall Semester 2019.
+Hummel Construction Company's work on the building is complete and the parking lot was installed in time for the start of Fall Semester 2019.
 FedEx Pledges to Build New Aeronautics Academic Center at Kent State Through Philanthropic Support.
 Watch the construction progress via the Aeronautics Academic Center Web Cam.
 Watch a time-lapse video showing the construction of the FedEx Aeronautics Academic Center.

 Ashtabula Main Hall Auditorium Renovation KSU-18S202

 Ashtabula Main Hall's auditorium was outdated; therefore, limited in its functionality.
 The stage did not meet ADA standards, seating had surpassed its life expectancy, and the technology was outdated.
 The Auditorium was renovated and upgraded to meet the current and future needs of the Ashtabula Campus.
 The scope of work involved ADA access, all new finishes, seating for 200 and updated technology.
 Since it was no longer be needed, the stage was removed.
 Van Auken Akins Architects, LLC designed this project .
-Stitle Construction Corporation's on-site construction was completed this spring.
+Stitle Construction Corporation's on-site construction was completed late this spring.

 Ashtabula Main Hall Corridor B100 Renovation KSU-19L202